 - Display at a holiday party or give to a special friend as a Christmas present.

-This is a great project to experiment with—the larger you create Santa's face, the more fun it will be to create and find shapes from it!
+This is a great project to experiment with—the larger Santa's face is, the more fun it will be to create and find shapes within it!